 • Regional chief nursing officers were appointed to partner with physician and administrative officers in meeting the unique needs of local patients and communities.

-• Professional Practice Committees—the voice of GHS frontline nurses—received leadership training and education to gain skills in aligning and advancing nursing practice.
+• Professional Practice Committees—the voice of Prisma Health frontline nurses—received leadership training and education to gain skills in aligning and advancing nursing practice.

 • NDNQI (National Database of Nursing Quality Indicators) nurse engagement and satisfaction scores increased significantly—another sign of a participative leadership and practice environment!